Create-Technology-S4/.github/profile/README.md

 For the second sprint demo, I went back to my confort zone and develop a small web application that would showcase how through speech, an image could easily and quickly be generated from an API.
 For this app prototype, it was important for me for this to be quick as the feedback we would receive from the client could drastically change how the app is coded.

-Overall, the I am quite happy with the prototypes and I think it they were able to convey our ideas effectively.
+Overall, I am quite happy with the prototypes and I think they were able to convey our ideas effectively.

 #